 Everybody loves technology that offers fast experiences and is easy to use.
 By being an always available, hands-free technology, contact centers can employ voice assistants as a convenient technology for the end users.

-Voice assistants are probably one of the biggest breakthroughs for contact centers when it comes to offering personalized content to the end-users.
+Voice assistants are probably one of the biggest breakthroughs for Contact Center Solution when it comes to offering personalized content to the end-users.
 Alexa and Google assistant can recognize voices to offer customers personalized preferences in shopping, content, and music, etc. Similarly, voice assistants in contact centers can authenticate a caller by their voice pattern and personalise the IVR flow for each caller, thus giving them a stitched-to-their-needs customer experience

 Managing call traffic during the peak travel seasons becomes a challenge for travel businesses.
 They can use voice assistants to pitch packages to customers based on filters like domestic or international packages, travel budget etc. With the help of artificial intelligence, a voice assistant can also pitch the most sort after travel packages.
 A voice assistant can easily transfer the call to the right contact center agent if some customisation is needed in a package.